Paul Venel: Service in the Marines

 Assigned to the 4th Colonial Garrison Regiment, Venel was dispatched on 6 May to the 8th Army Regiment in Toulon, where he was rated as "excellent" during fall maneuvers.
 Returning to Saigon on 27 April 1902, he joined the 1st Regiment of Annamite Riflemen on October 28.
-He was detached to Chantaboun, a territory of the Kingdom of Siam occupied by the French army as a guarantee after the Franco-Siamese War of 1893.
+He was detached to Chantaboun, a territory of the Kingdom of Siam occupied by the French army as a guarantee after the Franco-Siamese conflict of 1893.
 Venel usefully employed Siamese officers in local reconnaissance missions.
 He was reproached for his leniency towards an indigenous non-commissioned officer guilty of brutality against a rifleman in 1904.